djordjije11/jobfair23-backend-challenge/README.md

 In the event that certain aspects of this challenge are unclear, you have the liberty to decide how those ambiguous parts should function.

-### Submission format
-Please note that each challenge can be completed in less than 2 weeks (e.g. a few days) but we wanted to be mindful of your faculty obligations.

-The submission should be sent via email to _jobfair@nordeus.com_ with a link to your GitHub repository, or a zipped project.
-Email subject should be: **Backend Challenge**.

-**Challenge is open until November 20, 2023** end of day.
-Good luck!